vergauwenthomas/MetObs_toolkit/docs/index.rst

 The package provides automated quality control (QC) techniques to identify and flag erroneous observations, and includes methods to fill data gaps.
-Additionally, the package offers tools for analyzing the data, e.g. linkage with popular land-use datasets is included, trough the use of the Google Earth Engine, such that microclimate effects can be investigated with the MetObs-toolkit.
+Additionally, the package offers tools for analyzing the data, e.g. linkage with popular land-use datasets is included, through the use of the Google Earth Engine, such that microclimate effects can be investigated with the MetObs-toolkit.